 How To Maximize Your Self-pour Venue Sales

-Since March 2020, when the COVID-19 pandemic officially hit the US, businesses across the country have been struggling to generate revenue, and in many cases, struggling to keep their doors open.
+Businesses across the country have been struggling to generate revenue, and in many cases, struggling to keep their doors open.
 The hospitality industry has been hit especially hard and will have difficulties bouncing back.
-Being in the hospitality industry ourselves and having worked with various bars and restaurants globally, we found some great ways in which you can maximize your venue sales, especially now post-pandemic.
+Being in the hospitality industry ourselves and having worked with various bars and restaurants globally, we found some great ways in which you can maximize your venue sales, especially now.

 Although we created the suggestions below for businesses operating with PourMyBeer or other self-pour technology, many of these tips are still applicable to any type of establishment.